 Energy and infrastructure

-- Instructed in a US$42 million International Chamber of Commerce (ICC) arbitration between shareholders in relation to the delayed construction of a shipping port (previously led by Philip Edey QC).
+- Previously instructed in a US$42 million International Chamber of Commerce (ICC) arbitration between shareholders in relation to the delayed construction of a shipping port (previously led by Philip Edey KC).

 Insolvency and restructuring

-- Re Charter Projects (Developments) Limited (claim no: CR-2019-008202): Acting for the former administrators of a company in a series of applications by both the director and the former administrators respectively to challenge and fix the basis of the former administrators’ remuneration.
+- Re Charter Projects (Developments) Limited (claim no: CR-2019-008202): Acted for the successful former administrators of a company in a series of applications by both the director and the former administrators respectively to challenge and fix the basis of the former administrators’ remuneration.

-- Instructed (with Stephen Atherton QC) for the petitioning creditors seeking the liquidation of a Cayman Islands entity in respect of certain sums due under arbitration awards.
+- Previously instructed for the petitioning creditors seeking the liquidation of a Cayman Islands entity in respect of certain sums due under arbitration awards (led by Stephen Atherton KC).

 Jurisdiction, conflicts and enforcement